mlochbaum/BQN/doc/pick.md

         ⊑ "First"
         ⊑ ↕4‿2‿5‿1

-If `𝕩` is empty then Pick always results in an error.
-First never gives an error: instead it returns the [fill element](fill.md) for `𝕩`.
+If `𝕩` is empty then First results in an error, like Pick.

         ⊑ ""
         ⊑ ≢π
-        ⊑ 0↑<⟨"  ",↕4⟩

-So one way to find the fill element for an array `𝕩` of any shape is `⊑0⥊𝕩`.

 In APL it's common to get the last element of a list with an idiom that translates to `⊑⌽`, or First-[Reverse](reverse.md).
 In BQN the most straightforward way is to select with index `¯1` instead.
 I also sometimes use [Fold](fold.md) with the Right [identity function](identity.md).